radQueen258/radQueen258/README.md

 Here are some of my recent projects:

-* Project 1 - Brief description of project 1
+* Project 1 - A task tracker using Ruby on Rails
-* Project 2 - Brief description of project 2
+* Project 2 - A To-Do List app using Java.
-* Project 3 - Brief description of project 3
+* Project 3 - ...
 <br>

 #### 📫 Contact Me